amolabs/docs/protocol.md

 The types of abnormal behavior and parameters are defined as follows:

+- Convict
+  - Malicious Validator: `PenaltyRatioM`
+  - Lazy Validator: `PenaltyRatioL`

 ### Evidence
 **TM:** The evidence of validators' misbehavior is provided by Tendermint in `BeginBlock()` method which is called at the beginning of a block creation.
 Tendermint supports currently only a single type of evidence, the `DuplicateVoteEvidence`.

-The relevant validators including the block proposer pay the price for misbehavior by burning the specific amount of coins staked and delegated to them.
-The penalty ratio depends on the types of validator to reflect the degree of responsibilities in maintaining the chain; `2 * p` for the block proposer and `p` the validators.
+The relevant validators pay the price for misbehavior by burning the specific amount of coins staked and delegated to them, immediately at the moment when their misbehaviors are caught.
+The penalty shall be distributed amont the stake holder and the delegated stake holders according to the distribution mechanism presented in [Incentive Distribution](#distribution).

 #### parameters
-- `p`
+- `PenaltyRatioM`

 ### Downtime

-If the ratio the validator's absence, in the fixed height window `DowntimeBlockWindow` is over `MinRatioPerWindow`, the total amount of coins staked and delegated to the validator would be penalized in `DowntimePenaltyFranction` ratio.
+If the ratio of the validator's absence, in the fixed height window of `LazinessCounter`, is over `LazinessCounterRatio`, the specfic amount of coins staked and delegated to the validator would be penalized.
+The penalty shall be distributed amont the stake holder and the delegated stake holders according to the distribution mechanism presented in [Incentive Distribution](#distribution).

 #### parameters
-- `DowntimeBlockWindow`
+- `LazinessCounterSize`
-- `MinRatioPerWindow`
+- `LazinessCounterRatio`
-- `DowntimePenaltyFrction`
+- `PenaltyRatioL`

 ## Genesis App State
 Initial state of the app (_genesis app state_) is defined by genesis document (genesis.json file in tendermint config directory, typically $HOME/.tendermint/config/genesis.json).
 Initial app state is described in `app_state` field in a genesis document.
 For example: